SimpleSharp/AdsWrapper/README.md

 Quick Start Step 5 - Create two classes that are identical in content to the structures in the PLC (you can choose any name for the classes and properties).
-                     Using ObservableProperty or INotifyPropertyChanged is necessary, othwerwise you will get exceptions when creating the AdsWrapper.
+                     Using ObservableProperty or INotifyPropertyChanged is necessary, otherwise you will get exceptions when creating the AdsWrapper.

     public partial class DataFromPlc : ObservableObject
     {